 Accessing the studio

-For now, you’ll need either a Cliq2 key with regular Aalto staff credentials, or assistance from the Info Desk downstairs.
+You’ll need an Aalto keycard or token for the door lock, or assistance from the Info Desk downstairs.
 You can reach the custodians at +358294420200 or marsio-aula@aalto.fi.

 Overview of the equipment and furniture